Healthy Lifestyles

 Active transportation is any form of human powered travel such as walking, biking, rollerblading, and skateboarding.
 Active school travel leads to healthier children, less traffic and pollution, safer school zones, and better academic performance.

-• Active & Safe Routes to School has resources and programs that are linked to the curriculum to support active school travel
+• Active & Safe Routes to School | educational resources and lesson plans to encourage children and families to choose active transportation.

 Your students benefit daily from time in nature and opportunities to move.
 Physical activity contributes to: